Vista del Puente is one of eight developments awarded funding to date through

 “Affordable housing shouldn’t be on the equal playing field with market-rate. … We need to make it easier.
 We need to create a new permanent affordable housing fund,” said San Diego City Councilmember Georgette Gómez, whose district includes the site for Vista del Puente.

-Located near the intersection of Gamma Street and South 40th Street in San Diego’s Southcrest neighborhood, Vista del Puente will be developed by National Community Renaissance (National CORE) and Townspeople, in partnership with SDHC.
+Located near the intersection of Gamma Street and South 40th Street in San Diego’s Southcrest neighborhood, Vista del Puente will be developed by National CORE (National CORE) and Townspeople, in partnership with SDHC.

 “Reflecting on the name of this building, Vista del Puente – the ‘view of the bridge’ – I think of it as more of ‘Vista del Progreso’ – a view of progress,” said Frank Urtasun, Chairman of the SDHC Board of Commissioners.
 “To be able to accomplish projects like this is a big deal. …We’re reinventing what public housing is all about here in San Diego.”